 These are poems to take in hand and let speak to you in a way that might inspire you to pause, sit longer, consider what’s going on inside of you, and how might relate to what the poem is talking about.

-Write to be Read, Speak to be Heard: a communication guide to the five filters is a precursor to my latest: 5 Navigators, aligning with our God-given spiritual gift.
+Write to be Read, Speak to be Heard: a communication guide to the five filters is a forerunner to my more recent book: 5 Navigators, aligning with our God-given spiritual gift.
 Both books are about the spiritual gifts found in Ephesians 4:11 and how they shape the way we communicate.
 This book, Write to be Read, is for anyone wanting to take their professional or vocational role as writer, host, or speaker to the next level, in terms of being in greater alignment with their spiritual gift.